prikhi/pencil/docs/source/reference/behaviors.rst

 Height
 ------

-This behaviour is used to assign the "height" attribute of the target object.
+This behavior is used to assign the "height" attribute of the target object.

 Target object
 ^^^^^^^^^^^^^